ThePalaceProject/circulation/README.md

 #### Profiling tests suite

-PyInstrument can be used to profile the test suite, as well as the main application code.
+PyInstrument can also be used to profile the test suite.
+This can be useful to identify slow tests, or to identify performance regressions.

 To profile the core test suite, run the following command: